dc376/Portfolio/README.md

 in TicTacToe branch

 A project i did in community college to create a tictactoe board and play a game with another player.

+in ChatServer branch

+A socket programming project ot allow users to talk to each other and share a whiteboard.